nutanix/nutanix.ansible/README.md

 > For the 1.9.0 release of the ansible plugin it will have N-1 compatibility with the Prism Central APIs.
 This release was tested against Prism Central version pc.2023.1 and pc.2023.1.0.1 .

+> For the 1.9.1 release of the ansible plugin it will have N-1 compatibility with the Prism Central APIs.
+This release was tested against Prism Central version pc.2023.3 and pc.2023.1.0.2 .

 ### Notes:
 1. Static routes module (ntnx_static_routes) is supported for PC versions >= pc.2022.1